Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 2018: Week 6
 toc: true
 ---
-**DUE:** Next Friday(April.26), beginning of class via Gradescope.
+**DUE:** Next Friday (April.26), beginning of class via Gradescope.

 **NOTES:**

-All BIOE.80 problem sets must be completed individually unless plainly noted opetherwise.
+All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.

 Please turn in your completed problem sets as an electronic copy via Gradescope.

 Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).

-GOAL: Reflect on the role of **abstraction** as a tool for helping to managecomplexity in biological systems.
+GOAL: Reflect on the role of **abstraction** as a tool for helping to manage complexity in biological systems.

 ## (Q1) Patterns with Logic (30 pts)